anitastamenkovic/Firebase-Auth/README.md

 # Firebase-Auth
  Firebase Authentication with email and password
- Using firebase database, authentication and functions
+ Using firebase database, authentication and functions (admin and user role)

  1. Create firebase database project and use your own config
  2. Create two collections - guides and users
  3. Change Rules

-// New rules
+// New rules for admin and users

  service cloud.firestore {
   match /databases/{database}/documents {